-- Contribute to a positive, collaborative learning environment by being open and receptive to the ideas and opinions of others.
+- 1. Contribute to a positive, collaborative learning environment by being open and receptive to the ideas and opinions of others.
 It is ok to disagree with a concept, but please be respectful of the ideas of others. - 2.
 Attend class regularly.
 More than three absences will result in the lowering of your grade one full step (A to a B, B to a C, etc.) or being dropped from the class.
-After three missed class sessions, I have the option of dropping you from enrollment.
-However, I consider it your responsibility to drop the course if you find it necessary to do so. - Be on time and practice polite classroom etiquette.
+If you do not submit class assignments or participate in Forums on Catalyst by the end of Week Two, I have the option of dropping you from enrollment.
+However, I consider it your responsibility to drop the course if you find it necessary to do so. - 3.
+Be on time and practice polite classroom etiquette.
 If you are late, I may count you absent, especially if you disturb the class.
 Don't hold separate conversations during lecture time or class discussions.
 Others may want to hear what is going on in class.
 Come prepared to class and participate. - Turn off cell phones during class time it is distracting for other students and the teacher. - 4.
 Don't cheat.
 Anyone found cheating on an exam or plagiarizing (copying material without reference or credit) will be given an "F" on that exam or assignment and may fail the course.
 Each student MUST write his/her own paper, even if research was conducted with others.
 If two students hand in the same paper, each will receive half the points earned (equivalent to an "F"). - 5.
-Finish paper and reading assignments on time.
+Finish writing and reading assignments on time.
 Readings complement the material we cover in class.
 Completing the reading assignments will help your ability to participate in class discussions.
-NO E-MAIL SUBMISSIONS OF COURSE WORK WILL BE ACCEPTED without instructor approval.
+Be active each week online in class forums. - 6.
+Visit the Iris and B. Gerald Cantor Center for the Visual Arts, Stanford University, following the class assignment, outside of class meeting times.

 Assignments: Two exams are required.
 They will be composed of matching and multiple choice questions and short essays.
 Sample questions to be answered will be provided in class.
 Students will write short responses (1-2 pages) using an essay format for exam questions.
-The midterm will be Monday, May 4th.
-The final exam will be Tuesday, June 23 at 9:15-11:15 a.m.
+The midterm will be Wednesday, May 17th.
+The final exam will be Wednesday, June 28 at 9:15-11:15 a.m.